piotr-cz/swr-idb-cache/README.md

   // Revive each entry only when it's timestamp is newer than expiration
   revive: (key, storeObject) =>
     storeObject.ts > Date.now() - maxAge
+      // Unwrapped value
       ? timestampStorageHandler.revive(key, storeObject)
+      // Undefined to indicate item is stale
       : undefined,
 }